 During this period of time a couple had to publicly post a notification of their intent to marry—twice—usually one or two weeks apart.
 These two posting dates were recorded by the town.
 After that an official document gave them the ability to be married.

 Then the couple was married in the local church.
-The town would have one record for the first banns, another for the second, another for the finalization, and on the next page a place to record the church wedding date.
-Then there was a separate document that combined all of this information.
+The town would have one record for the first banns, another for the second, and another for the marriage.

 Here are examples using my great great great grandfather Nicoladomenico Leone's second marriage to my great great great grandmother Caterina Pisciotti.
 (She was almost the same age as his eldest daughter!)